 In addition to where you’re posting, perfect what you’re posting!
 Make all job postings accessible to those with disabilities by using alt text.
 Make your postings welcome to everyone by using gender-neutral pronouns (they/them).
 There are lots of tools available to check any bias that may be in your postings so now is the time to use them!

-If you are ready to change your job postings, Katrina Kibben is an incredible expert who shares a lot of tips on her own blog here.
+If you are ready to change your job postings, Katrina Kibben is an incredible expert who shares a lot of tips on their own blog here.

 Don’t Hide from Diversity